SMerrony/aghast/docs/Daikin.md

 ## Configuration
 This Integration is enabled by adding a `"daikin",` line to the main `config.toml` file in the "integrations" list.

-A `daikin.toml` file must also exist in you configurations directory.
+A `daikin.toml` file must also exist in your configurations directory.

 Its format is...
 ```